Airport Waste Management ✈️ – What Are The Type Of Waste Present?

-Handling of hazardous waste is especially important for airport waste management for the safety of everyone.
+Handling hazardous waste is especially important for airport waste management for the safety of everyone.
 Hazardous waste examples include different products such as oil, chemical waste, solvents, and anything used for the repair and maintenance of aircraft.

 This type of waste should be regularly monitored and stored carefully as to not let the leak.
 Failure to do so will result in endangering everyone around the premises.
-Additionally, handling of hazardous waste is closely regulated by law.
+Additionally, the handling of hazardous waste is closely regulated by law.